-2Tokenizing the Invoice Market Decentralized Finance (or DeFi) is known as one of the most promising movements at this moment.
+Decentralized Finance (or DeFi) is known as one of the most promising movements at this moment.
 It concerns the ecosystem of financial applications that is being built with blockchain technology.
-This means that a global and open alternative to every current financial service can be developed.
+This ecosystem promises a global and open alternative to every current financial service can be developed.

-Invoice markets are no exception.
-Invoices encompassed an estimated 550 billion annual volumeof paper and electronic bills in 2019.
-They are expected to experience a growth of 400% in the coming years.
-The financing of invoices is rapidly expanding, opening opportunities to parties who have cash available to make a return.
+Invoicing is no exception.
+Invoices encompassed an estimated 550 billion annual volume of paper and electronic bills in 2019.
+Electronic invoices are expected to experience a growth of 400% in the coming years.
 Currently, most invoices are still paper documents, but e-invoicing is becoming more common.
 It is estimated that by 2030 e-invoicing will replace paper invoices as the predominant form of invoicing (see Figure 1).

 Figure 1 E-invoicing will take over paper invoices & receipts by 2035.